dmotte/desktainer/README.md

 - :bulb: If you want to **change the resolution** while the container is running, you can use the `xrandr --fb 1024x768` command.
 The new resolution cannot be larger than the one specified in the `RESOLUTION` environment variable though
 - :bulb: If you need to, you can extend this project by making your own `Dockerfile` starting from this image (i.e. `FROM docker.io/dmotte/desktainer:latest`) and/or mount custom _supervisor_ configuration files.
 See the [`example`](example) folder for an example of how to do it
-- :bulb: This image is not meant to be run with the `--user` Docker option, because the [`startup.sh`](build/startup.sh) script needs to run as root in the initial phase.
-Moreover, the user created via the `MAINUSER_NAME` environment variable (see below) will be a **sudoer**, so running the container as root is useful in any case.
-If you want a **rootless** version of this image, check out [dmotte/desktainer-rootless](https://github.com/dmotte/desktainer-rootless)

-## Running commands at container startup

-If you need to run commands at container startup, you can create Bash scripts in the following locations:

-- `/opt/startup-early/*.sh`: these scripts will be included in alphabetical order **before** the main container initialization process
-- `/opt/startup-late/*.sh`: these scripts will be included in alphabetical order **after** the main container initialization process

-See the [`startup.sh`](build/startup.sh) script for more details.

-Moreover, if you need to run commands after the LXDE startup, you can create launcher files in the `/etc/xdg/autostart` or the `~/.config/autostart` directory.
+- :bulb: If you need to run things on desktop environment startup, you can create launcher files in the `/etc/xdg/autostart` or the `~/.config/autostart` directory

 ## Environment variables